VishruthaGopa/Pokemon-Query-Program/README.md

 ## Introduction

 This C program explores the properties of Pokemon by allowing users to perform queries on a CSV file containing Pokemon data.
 The program consists of a client-server architecture, where the server (Pokemon Property Server - PPS) is responsible for managing Pokemon data, and the client (Pokemon Query Client - PQC) enables users to interact with the server remotely.
+Utilizing multi-threading, the program enhances responsiveness.

 ## How to Run